What is a Tiny Home?

 Do you have pre-built in inventory that are ready to buy?

 At this time, we are only building to order.
-However, starting in early 2019, we anticipate having pre-built inventory available as we land on a few “standard” floor plans.
+However, there might be a time in the future where we offer pre-built inventory on a few “standard” floor plans.

 Do you sell Tiny Home plans so I can build my own?